City Centre West to East Link

 we must provide an opportunity for people to comment.

 Statutory Consultations have been carried out for Section 1, between Roseburn and Haymarket.
 These orders were subject to a Public Hearing which took place on 4 and 5 November 2019.
 Following the outcome of the hearing these orders have now been approved.

 Statutory Consultations for part of Section 3 (Section 3a – York Place and Queen Street between Elder Street and North St David Street) have taken place.
 This part of the route only required an RSO as there were no changes to waiting and loading, or permitted vehicle movements.
 You can view the RSO designs for Section 3a below.

-Statutory consulation for the TRO and RSO for North St David Street was advertised during the autumn.
-Two objections were received and these will be reported to the Transport and Environment Committee on 12 November 2020.
+Statutory consulation for the TRO and RSO for North St David Street have been carried out for Section 3b.
+Representations were reported to the Transport and Environment Committee on 12 November 2020.
 The Redetermination Order for Section 3b is subject to Scottish Government decisions and a decision from the Scottish Government on the RSO is expected in the coming months.